A variant of the Raviart-Thomas method for smooth domains with straight-edged triangles: Well-posedness and uniform stability of the approximate problem

-Besides establishing that problem \eqref{Dmixh} has a unique solution, as a consequence of the fact that the bilinear form $c$ given by \eqref{bilinearformch} is weakly coercive, we will prove in Theorem \ref{theo1} hereafter that the weak coercivity constant of $c$ is mesh-independent.
+Besides establishing that problem \eqref{Dmixh} has a unique solution, as a consequence of the fact that the bilinear form $c_h$ given by \eqref{bilinearformch}-\eqref{ahbhdh} is weakly coercive, we will prove in Theorems \ref{theo1} and \ref{nonconvexstab} hereafter that its weak coercivity constant $\gamma_h$ is mesh-independent.
 This implies the uniform stability of \eqref{Dmixh}.
-It is well known that such a property is a necessary condition for this problem to generate optimally convergent sequences of approximations to the solution of \eqref{Dmix} as $h$ goes to zero.\\ We next endeavor to establish a first crucial result for the proof of Theorem \ref{theo1}, namely, \begin{e-proposition} Let
+According to \cite{AsyMVF}, this result is a consequence of the validity of uniform \textit{inf-sup} conditions for the bilinear forms $a_h$, $b_h$and $d_h$ defined in \eqref{ahbhdh}.
+Each one of them is worked out in one of the three subsections that follow. \\ At the end of Subsection 5.3 the \textit{inf-sup} constant $\gamma_h$ of $c_h$ will be denoted by either $\gamma$ or $\gamma^{'}$, depending on whether $\Omega$ is convex or not.
+Both are exhibited therein as uniform stability constants derived from the resulting uniform \textit{inf-sup} constants of $a_h$, $b_h$ and $d_h$ denoted respectively by $\alpha$, $\beta$ and $\delta$ or $\delta^{'}$ accordingly.
+More precisely the corresponding \textit{inf-sup} conditions are \eqref{infsupRS}, \eqref{infsupRT} and \eqref{infsupRTc} (or yet \eqref{infsupRTch}) stated in Theorems \ref{lemmars}, \ref{QhVh} and \ref{PhVh} (or yet \ref{PhVhprime}).